 You can still submit your idea even if it doesn’t have a sponsor but it won’t proceed to the voting phase without a sponsor.
 To maximise the chances of success, you are encouraged to think about who could sponsor your idea.
 Local Members of Parliament or local councils might be able to assist.
 Otherwise, you could try to find a community organisation that does similar work.
 Use the Australian Charities and Not-for-profits Commission (ACNC) database to search for organisations that you could approach.

 We want as many of the great ideas suggested by South Australians to be available for local neighbourhoods to select from.
-Ideas without a sponsor will be made available on the website for eligible organisations to review and consider sponsoring.
 To increase the chance of a successful application, we recommend that you try to find a sponsor for your idea before nominating.

 All ideas will go through a process where the Fund My Neighbourhood team checks the application form against the eligibility criteria to make sure it is feasible and the project costing is accurate.
 Only ideas that have been determined as eligible will be made available for voting by the community.
 This is why it is important that when submitting an idea, you make sure it meets the eligibility criteria and the timeframes and costs associated with the project are realistic.